John Haigh: Trial and execution

 Haigh's trial was held at Lewes assizes – evidence from the trial is now in the Crime Museum at New Scotland Yard.
 Haigh pleaded insanity, claiming that he had drunk the blood of his victims.
 He said he had dreams dominated by blood as a young boy.
 When he was involved in a car accident in March 1944, his dream returned to him: "I saw before me a forest of crucifixes which gradually turned into trees.
 At first, there appeared to be dew or rain, dripping from the branches, but as I approached I realized it was blood.
 The whole forest began to writhe and the trees, dark and erect, to ooze blood ...
 A man went from [sic] each tree catching the blood ...
 When the cup was full, he approached me.
 'Drink,' he said, but I was unable to move."

 The Attorney-General, Sir Hartley Shawcross KC (later Lord Shawcross), led for the prosecution and urged the jury to reject Haigh's defence of insanity because he had acted with malice aforethought.
 Sir David Maxwell Fyfe KC, defending, called many witnesses to attest to Haigh's mental state, including Henry Yellowlees, who claimed Haigh had a paranoid constitution, adding: "The absolute callous, cheerful, bland and almost friendly indifference of the accused to the crimes which he freely admits having committed is unique in my experience."

 Haigh had mistakenly believed that if the bodies of his victims could not be found, a murder conviction would not be possible.
 It took only minutes for the jury to find him guilty.
-Mr Justice Humphreys sentenced him to death.
-On 10 August 1949, Haigh was hanged by executioner Albert Pierrepoint.
+Mr Justice Humphreys sentenced him to death, a sentence carried out on 10 August 1949 by executioner Albert Pierrepoint.
+Haigh seemed unconcerned about his fate, asking for a rehearsal of his execution so everything would go smoothly, joking about "dropping in unexpectedly" on God, and expressing the belief that he would be re-incarnated and return to the world to continue his work.

 The case was one of the post-1945 cases which gained considerable coverage in the newspapers even though Haigh's guilt was not questioned.
 The editor of the Daily Mirror, Silvester Bolam, was sentenced to a three-month prison term for contempt of court for describing Haigh as a "murderer" while the trial was still underway.
-The Daily Mirror also fined £10,000.
+The Daily Mirror was also fined £10,000.